-David Tennant is set to make a return to the West End stage when he stars in Dominic Cooke’s production of CP Taylor’s Good at the Playhouse Theatre.
-The Doctor Who actor will make a highly anticipated return to theatre in London, with tickets now available.
+David Tennant is set to make a return to the West End stage when he stars in Dominic Cooke’s production of CP Taylor’s Good at the Harold Pinter Theatre The Doctor Who actor will make a highly anticipated return to theatre in London, with tickets now available.

 Tennant will play the lead role of John Halder in the play, a literary professor living in Frankfurt in the 1930s.
 The play demonstrates how seemingly decent people could have their lives and motives drastically altered by Nazi ideology during their regime in the Second World War.